“Don’t forget,” my wife reminds me, “tomorrow is your mother’s birthday.”

 When she sings, she remembers how to smile.
 When she sings, she forgets how to be confused and afraid.
 When she sings, she forgets that she forgets.

-It worries me though when I forget things and I have been forgetting more and more since I retired.
+It worries me though when I forget things and I have been forgetting more and more since retirement.
 I forget appointments.
 I forget where I put things.
 I forget what day of the week it is.

 Forgetting things is easy when there is less of a reason to remember them.
 It is a rare thing now to have to be anywhere and there seems little difference between weekdays and weekends.
 The only thing that is critical to remember is that one cannot buy beer on Sunday in Minnesota.
 For that we have Iowa – which thankfully is not far.

 And as I slowly lose my edge, my wife makes up for it.
 She remembers whose birthday is coming up.
-She remembers when it is Sunday and where my razor is least the fact that it is lost become an excuse to not shave before church.
+She remembers when it is Sunday and where my razor is least that I lost it become an excuse for not shaving.

-She updates the calendar and makes sure that our doctor and dental appointments fall on the same day at the hour – least I forget.
+She updates the calendar and makes sure our doctor and dental appointments fall on the same day at the same hour – least I forget.

 So who needs a memory when you are married to one?